carsontang/carsontang.github.com/_posts/2013-05-12-understanding-ruby-code-blocks-and-procs.md

 => nil
 {% endhighlight %}

-All right, that might have been a lot to take in, so let's stop for a bit and continue this with part 2 of this article.
-[Some Link]({% post_url 2013-05-12-understanding-ruby-code-blocks-and-procs-part-2 %})
+All right, that might have been a lot to take in, so let's stop for a bit and continue this with [part 2 of this series]({% post_url 2013-05-12-understanding-ruby-code-blocks-and-procs-part-2 %}).